 The following information was taken from the ASTDR Toxicological profile for cobalt, published in 2004.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 Szakmary et al. (2001) reported that exposure of pregnant rats to 0-38 mg Co/kg-day as cobalt sulphate did not result in changes in fetal death rates, maternal body weigh gain, average litter size, or average fetal or placental weights; however, a dose-related trend was seen for the percent of fetuses with retarded body weights.
 In contrast, no effects on fetal growth or survival were found following exposure of rats to 24.8 mg cobalt/kg/day as cobalt chloride during gestation days 6-15 (Paternian et al. 1988).
 In mice, exposure to 81.7 mg cobalt/kg/day as cobalt chloride during gestation days 8-12 was reported to have no effect on fetal growth or mortality in mice (Seidenberg et al. 1986).
 In a later mouse study that exposed pregnant mice to 19 mg Co/kg-day as cobalt sulphate, no changes in litter size, postimplantation loss, or average fetal or placental weights were seen; the only difference seen was an increase in the percent of fetuses with retarded body weights (Szakmary et al. 2001).
-The same study reported that rabbits exposed to ≥ 38 mg Co/kg-day, as cobalt sulphate, showed nearly complete maternal lethality, and complete fetal loss.
+The same study reported that rabbits exposed to \geq 38 mg Co/kg-day, as cobalt sulphate, showed nearly complete maternal lethality, and complete fetal loss.
 Rabbits exposed to 7.6 mg Co/kg, as cobalt sulphate, showed significant increases in mortality and fetal resorption, as well as an increase in fetuses with retarded body weight (Szakmary et al. 2001)